YellaWood® is available in multiple lumber grades to meet the needs of any job.

 - Used mainly for non-appearance applications

-Prime grade products provide same structural properties, but with an emphasis on appearance.
-So a 2 Prime (#2P) grade has the strength of a #2, but will look prettier.
+Prime grade products provide the same structural properties, but with an emphasis on appearance.
+So a 2 Prime (#2P) grade has the strength of a #2 grade, but will look more appealing.

 A popular choice for decking is 5/4" (five-quarter inch) deck boards.
 These are graded for both strength and appearance.